 A. PAYMENT POLICY

 *Fee schedules are available on request

-1. An annual $60 per child registration fee is required at the time of enrollment and annually by January 10.
+3. An annual $60 per child registration fee is required at the first week of care and annually by January 10.
 The registration fee is non-refundable and non-transferable.
 Check or credit card payment is accepted.
-The registration fee will be prorated by quarter based on the start date as listed below:
+The registration fee will be prorated by quarter based on the start date listed below:

 |January 1 – March 31